tessercat/pbx-docs/security.md

 are essentially inaccessible
 without specific knowledge of their UUID.

-The Django `channels` app
-generates new Client objects
-and stores Client IDs
-in per-channel session variables when a browser requests a channel page for the first time, when sessions expire, or when the Django session cookie is deleted from the browser.
+The peer client
+generates a per-channel UUID session ID, stores it locally and fetches client ID and password from the Django `peers` app in a separate request.

-The Django `channels` app
+The Django `peers` app
+provides a per-channel `/peers/<channelId>/sessions` endpoint that receives the client-generated session ID as a request argument and retrieves an existing Client object based on session ID
+(if one already exists)
+or creates a new one
+(if it doesn't),
-delivers the server-generated Client object login username (client ID) and password to the JavaScript client as values in DOM input elements.
+and returns the Client object's session-specific login credentials to the requesting client.

+Sessions expire after 14 days.
+The expiry is enforced
+by both the JavaScript client
+and the `peers` app.

+Since the `peers` app
+places no restriction
+on the creation of new login credentials, public channels could easily be misused.

 The verto module
 requires user configuration
-to specify allowed event channels per user, and the `channels` app auth request handler adds only the channel UUID to the list of allowed event channels, so logged-in clients are able to broadcast to a single channel only.

-## Session/client ID identity

-The verto module
-exposes a peer's session ID
-to other peers
-in broadcast messages.

-For peer-to-peer messages,
-the verto module
-inserts login username (client ID) into the `MESSAGE` event `from_user` field, and the target peer receives this value in the received event's `msg.from` field.

-Since both session ID and client ID are known to other peers, in this system, session ID and client ID are the same value.

-The system
-also leverages session and client ID identity to disable the default verto module behaviour of allowing multiple registration of clients with the same client ID but different session IDs.
+to specify allowed event channels and allowed protocol message types per user.

+Peer client directory users
+are configured to allow logged-in clients to send only the subset of verto protocol messages (echo, subscribe, publish and info) that support peer discovery in a single channel and peer-to-peer WebRTC connection negotiation with other peers in the same channel.

-## Client ID spoofing and XSS injection
+# Client ID spoofing and XSS injection

 I've been as careful as I can be to ensure that Peer objects